Dr. Brian Fikkert Founder and Executive Director

 Gregg has a B.S. in Mechanical Engineering from Southern Methodist University and a Masters Degree in International Business from the University of San Diego.
 He has worked for the past ten years in business development and anti-human trafficking in Cambodia.
 Prior to this, Gregg worked in the pharmaceutical and other high-tech industries in the U.S. Gregg and his wife, Denise, have three children.

 John Mark Bowers is the Curriculum Specialist at the Chalmers Center where he has overseen the research, development, pilot-test, and publication of domestic and international development curriculum.
 Using these tools, Mark has trained field partners in microfinance and financial literacy, including church-based facilitators, NGO staff, and MFI lending associates.
 Mark earned a B.A. in Psychology from Bryan College and a M.A. in Intercultural Studies through Wheaton College while teaching at Quy Nhon University of Pedagogy in Quy Nhon, Vietnam.
 Outside of work, Mark enjoys reading and writing oral narratives, practicing foreign language, and creating community with friends and family.

-Karis Tucker Executive Assistant to Dr. Brian Fikkert and Andy Jones
+Karis Tucker Executive Assistant and Event Coordinator

 Karis holds a BS from Belhaven University in Business.
 Prior to joining the Chalmers Center she spent two years working with Reformed University Fellowship (RUF) at Mississippi State University.
 Her experience includes working with the local church and donor relations.
 She has a deep love for the local church and seeing it empowered to help the poor in a holistic way.